Foragers and Village Networks

 Driving Question: How did early villages depend on other villages, foragers, and pastoralists?

-- Understand how village networks expanded into new forms of communities such as societies and empires.
+- Understand how village networks expanded into new forms of communities.

-- Evaluate how villages interacted with each other as well as foragers, pastoralists, and nomads.
+- Evaluate how villages interacted with each other and with groups like foragers, pastoralists, and nomads.

-- Utilize claim-testing skills to evaluate evidence and claims about early village networks.
+- Use claim-testing skills to evaluate evidence about early village networks.

 -